 Keep it Minimal

 Finally, in a small home, you don’t want it to be crammed with clutter- even a few items left out will look messy in a tiny room.
-The trick is to find good storage solutions.
+One of the best tips for small homes is to find good storage solutions.
 In bedrooms, built in wardrobes work well as they’re fitted floor to ceiling allowing you to maximise the space, plus they can be fitted around any awkward nooks and crannies.
 Choose carefully the items you want to keep out on display, go with quality rather than quantity and keep it minimal to maintain the clean lines of your home.